HwasikJeong/cs285/hw4/README.md

 ![Tag](https://img.shields.io/badge/Off_Policy-red)
 ![Tag](https://img.shields.io/badge/Discrete_Action_Space-green)

 In this experiment, I implemented a Model-Based Reinforcement Learning (MBRL) with Model Predictive Control (MPC).
-The approach involves explicitly learning a dynamics model $f(s'|s, a)$ to approximate environment transitions $p(s'|s, a)$, which is then used for planning actions using control strategies such as the Cross-Entropy Method (CEM), random shooting, or Monte Carlo Tree Search (MCTS).
+The approach involves explicitly learning a dynamics model $f(s'|s, a)$ to approximate environment transitions $p(s'|s, a)$, which is then used for planning actions using MPC strategies such as the [Cross-Entropy Method (CEM)](https://arxiv.org/pdf/1909.11652), [random shooting](https://arxiv.org/pdf/1909.11652), or Monte Carlo Tree Search (MCTS).
+However, the problem is that planning requires access to the real-world environment in order to obtain rewards (e.g., `env.get_reward()`).

 For a more detailed analysis and implementation, see this [page](https://github.com/JeongHwaSik/cs285/blob/main/hw4/hw4.pdf).

 **❓Q1.
-Compare two action selection methods in MBRL, which are "derivative-free optimization": [CEM(Cross-Entropy Method)](https://arxiv.org/pdf/1909.11652) & [Random-Shooting](https://arxiv.org/pdf/1909.11652).**
+Compare two action selection methods in MBRL, which are "derivative-free optimization": CEM(Cross-Entropy Method) & Random-Shooting.**

 <p align="center">
     <img src="https://github.com/user-attachments/assets/9e3534fe-a47b-4e1a-9010-9746e1770d4a" width="49%"/>